Technologies for cost-effectively making fodder yeast enriched in Omega-3

 Health Science

-The scientific community recognizes that one of the most serious health problems in the world is the large amount of carbohydrate in most people’s diets - consisting of sugars and starches.
-This problem is especially acute in the USA and India, which have problems with Type-2 diabetes and other related metabolic disorders.
+The scientific community recognizes that one of the most serious health problems in the world is the large amount of carbohydrate in most people’s diets - mainly from sugars and starches.
+These health problems are especially acute in the USA and India, where there are problems with Type-2 diabetes and other related metabolic disorders.

-Market Opportunity
+Golden Market Opportunity

 Technical Solution